flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 ### Usage

 All input fields must be filled before the "Calculate" button becomes available.
 There are two ways in which certain input fields can be automatically filled.
-If [SimBrief data has been loaded into the EFB](dashboard.md), airport and runway information (including runway bearing, TORA, runway elevation, and runway slope), as well as environmental data
+If [SimBrief data has been loaded into the EFB](dashboard.md), airport and runway information (including runway heading, TORA, runway elevation, and runway slope), as well as environmental data
 (wind, temperature, and QNH), can be automatically filled in by selecting "OFP" in the upper right drop-down selection box and clicking on the **Fill data from**.

 This will load the environment data used by your SimBrief flight plan.
 You can either change/update the environment data or load it from scratch automatically without having